 About Marike

 Massage is the one thing that has always helped me to relax and feel more connected to myself.
-Years of working in high pressure environments and being a worrier/thinker lead to personal struggles with stress and tension.
-While travelling, and in my home town of Amsterdam, I experienced a wide variety of massage techniques from around the world and I was able to observe the benefits to my health and wellbeing.
+Years of working in high-pressure environments and being a worrier and overthinker led to personal struggles with stress and tension.
+While travelling, and in my hometown of Amsterdam, I experienced a wide variety of massage techniques from around the world and was able to observe their benefits to my health and overall wellbeing.

 I realize that this sounds like a cliché, but Thai Yoga Massage changed my life: my mental and physical health have greatly improved, I am less sick and have fewer headaches.
-Most importantly I have now realized that a “job” can be fun and bring me energy and joy.
-I love seeing the effects of the treatments and the classes on others and I hope to inspire you to take greater care of yourself and your happiness.
+Most importantly, I’ve come to understand that a “job” can be fun and actually bring energy and joy.
+I love seeing the effects of the treatments on others, and I hope to inspire you to take greater care of yourself – and your happiness.

 Traditional Thai Massage,” Nuad Bo Rarn”, is a complimentary healing system created at the time of the Buddha, 2500 years ago.
 Influenced by Indian Yoga and Chinese Acupressure, this dynamic combination of assisted yoga stretches and rhythmic stimulation of “Sen”, or energy lines, works deeply on the body and the mind.
 It stimulates the blood flow and metabolism, assisting the body in its natural ability for self-healing.
 The result is improved general health and a sense of wellbeing.
 Traditional Thai Massage focuses on the therapist’s intention to heal and integrates the Buddhist practices of breath awareness and loving compassion.